Samantha Pauly: Career

 Through 22-27 August 2023, Pauly played Mimi Marquez in Rent at the UC Davis Health Pavilion Theater at Music Circus on Broadway.
 In September 2023, Pauly was announced to be playing the role of Jordan Baker in a musical adaptation of The Great Gatsby from October 12 to November 12, 2023.
 She had auditioned for the part in March 2023.
-She reprised her role in the Broadway production at the Broadway Theatre when it opened on April 25, 2024.
+She reprised her role in the original cast of the Broadway production at the Broadway Theatre when it opened on April 25, 2024.
+She played her final performance with the production on July 26, 2026.

 Personal life

+Pauly in SIX as Katherine Howard.

 Pauly got married in 2014.
-In 2022 it was announced the couple had filed for divorce.
+In 2022, it was announced the couple had filed for divorce.
 She participated in a Playbill Pride event in 2024 and stated "This will be my first year being a part of Pride in Times Square, and as a queer woman who is still discovering things about herself, I feel very honored to be included."

-She adopted a retired racing greyhound named Dale.
-She also has a short haired chihuahua named Scampi.
+She adopted a retired racing greyhound named Dale while living in Chicago.
+He passed away on December 9, 2024.
+She also has two short haired chihuahuas named Scampi, whom she adopted in late 2022, and Slinky, whom she adopted in 2026.
+Pauly states that if she wasn't working in theatre, she would want to work for a dog rescue.